wpeka/wplegalpages/README.md

 Generate a professional WordPress Privacy Policy, terms of use, terms & conditions, eCommerce returns & refunds policy, affiliate disclaimers & more.
 Covers 25+ expert vetted legal pages for WordPress websites.

 WPLegalPages is a popular and regularly updated privacy policy generator plugins with more than 2,50,000 downloads.
-WordPress Bloggers, Affiliate Marketers, corporate websites, ecommerce stores, consultants use WP Legal Pages for their legal requirements.
+WordPress Bloggers, Affiliate Marketers, corporate websites, ecommerce stores, consultants use WPLegalPages for their legal requirements.
 The plugin generates professional policy pages tailored to your website requirements across multiple geographies.

 ### Privacy Policy Generator - Free ###
 Generate a standard privacy policy to comply with ad networks, analytics, marketing tools on websites.
 Required for blogs, businesses and ecommerce websites.
 For a customized privacy policy (with GDPR opt out links), please use the Pro version.